caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 - In general the language is white space agnostic, but there are standards.
 - The `=` operator is used for assignment, and the `==` operator for comparison.
 - String constants are delimited by `"`, character constants by `'`, hex constants are prefixed `0x` and octal constants prefixed `0`.
-- In most cases operators have the same meanings as in the other languages, including the ternery conditional operator.
+- In most cases operators have approximately the same meanings as in the other languages, including the ternery conditional operator.
 - Variables are declared before or when they are initialised.
-- In most cases, similar scoping rules apply as in those other languages.
+- In most cases, C# has similar scoping rules to the other languages mentioned.
 - The flow-control keywords `if`, `else`, `for`, `do` and `while` work in a similar way to the other languages.
 There is also a `foreach` loop.
 - Members are accessed using the `.` operator.
 - Indexing is normally zero-based.

-Although C# uses `*` for pointer dereferencing, pointers are only encountered very rarely in C# code and can only be used under relatively strict conditions.
+Although C# uses `*` for pointer dereferencing like C and C++, pointers are only encountered very rarely in C# code and can only be used under relatively strict conditions.

-Identifiers are case-sensitive, can contain alphanumeric characters or underscore, and cannot start with a decimal digit.
+Identifiers are case-sensitive, can contain alphanumeric characters or underscores, and cannot start with a decimal digit.

-One of the requirements of the CLS is that languages must provide an escaping system so that a keyword or other reserved word can be used as an identifier; this means that you do not have to worry about what words are reserved in other languages that might want to consume your code.
+One of the requirements of the CLS is that languages must provide an escaping system so that a keyword or other reserved word can be used as an identifier; this means that you don't have to worry about what words are reserved in other languages that might want to consume your code.
 In C# this is done with the `@` character.
 In code, for example, `if` is a keyword, but `@if` is the identifier whose actual name in the compiled metadata will be "if".
-In general it is best to avoid identifiers that require `@`, but you might do for compatibility with other systems.
+In general it is best to avoid identifiers that require `@`, but you might do (and might need to) for compatibility with other systems.

 Note that the set of valid CLS (and C#) identifiers is, even without considering `@`, a subset of all valid CLI identifiers.
 This enables the compiler to generate and emit code which is not accessible by name from within user-written code, because its identifier is valid within the CLI but not within the language.
-The compiler uses this, for example, to name anonymous methods and types.
+The compiler uses this, for example, to name anonymous methods and types, among other things.
 You can only see these generated identifiers by decompiling the CIL code.

 Since C# 7.0 the identifier `_` has had a special meaning as the "discard variable name" when it has not been declared as anything else.
 Although this feature was introduced to the language in such a way that it did not break any existing code which used `_` as a normal identifier, it is advisable not to use it as a normal identifier in new code in order to avoid confusion.
 Discard variables are described further below.